Sagamihara stabbings: Reactions

 Yoshihide Suga, the Japanese Chief Cabinet Secretary at the time, acknowledged that the attack was "a very heart-wrenching and shocking incident in which many innocent people became victims".
 He also said that the Ministry of Health, Labour, and Welfare would investigate ways to prevent a similar incident from occurring again.

 A number of Japanese news outlets ran editorials calling the stabbings a hate crime.
 By September 2016, little information had been released about the victims of the attack.
-Reuters wrote that this was due to Japanese culture and stigma, being less accepting of physically and cognitively impaired persons.

-The care home facility has been demolished.
-Nearby structures where no one was attacked, such as the administration building and gymnasium, remain.
+The care home facility was demolished.
+Nearby structures where no one was attacked, such as the administration building and gymnasium, were left intact.
 On 13 September 2016, the governor of Kanagawa Prefecture, Yūji Kuroiwa, said the facility would be rebuilt.
 The new facility of two buildings opened in July 2021.

 In popular culture

 The 26th of July is considered a significant date in disability history.
-In addition to being the date of the Sagamihara stabbings, 26 July 1990 saw the enactment of the world's first national legislation outlawing disability discrimination: the Americans with Disabilities Act.
+In addition to being the date of the Sagamihara stabbings, 26 July 1990 saw the enactment of one of the world's first national legislation outlawing disability discrimination: the Americans with Disabilities Act.

-One year after the stabbings, on July 26, 2017, a documentary was released entitled Nineteen Paper Cranes by filmmaker Michael Joseph McDonald.
-The film follows a deaf Japanese papermaker with Kibuki Syndrome as she memorializes the nineteen victims of the Sagamihara stabbings.
+One year after the stabbings, on 26 July 2017, a documentary was released entitled Nineteen Paper Cranes by filmmaker Michael Joseph McDonald.
+The film follows a deaf Japanese papermaker with Kabuki syndrome as she memorializes the nineteen victims of the Sagamihara stabbings.